-- Exceptions include kids age 15 and under who can present an original or copy of their birth certificate or other proof of citizenship to travel by land or sea to Canada, Mexico, Bermuda and 17 Caribbean nations.
+- Exceptions include kids age 15 and under who, thanks to the Western Hemisphere Travel Initiative, can present an original or copy of their birth certificate or other proof of citizenship to travel by land or sea to Canada, Mexico, Bermuda and 17 Caribbean nations.

-- Teens between the ages of 16 and 18, when traveling with an organized group, can follow the same procedures as younger children.
+- Teens between the ages of 16 and 18, when traveling with an organized group, can follow the same procedures as younger children per the Western Hemisphere Travel Initiative.
 If not with a group, they, as all adults, will need their own passports.

 - All new US passports must be Biometric Electronic passports

 - Plan ahead for any government-issued documentation because waits can be long.
-The Department of State expects a record-high of more than 20 million passport applications in Fiscal Year 2017, increasing the competition for quick service.
+The Department of State received more than 19 million passport applications in Fiscal Year 2018, increasing the competition for quick service.